 Terra Trevor is the author of a diverse body of work.
 Her stories illuminate our humanity, remind us to be open, to connect, to hope, to question, or bring change.
 She is known for works in which she uses imagery and lyric prose to address spirituality, family ties, her identity as a mixed-blood and her connection to the landscape.

 Her work and portrait is featured in Tending the Fire: Native Voices and Portraits (University of New Mexico Press).
 Her work also has appeared in News From Native California (Heyday Books), Voices Confronting Pediatric Brain Tumors (Johns Hopkins University Press), and in numerous other books, anthologies and literary journals.
+She lives with her husband and their dog, mixing writing and family life with grandchildren on the central coast of California and Santa Cruz Mountains.

 Author photo by Chris Felver.
 Landscape photo by John Simpkins.